armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Multiple branches

 This feature enables you to select multiple branches in the UI.

-If you want to pull from multiple branches, you must add `multipleBranchesEnabled` to the `dinghy` config in your `SpinnakerService` manifest:
+If you want to pull from multiple branches in the same repo, you must add `multipleBranchesEnabled` to the `dinghy` config in your `SpinnakerService` manifest:

 {{< prism lang="yaml" line="10" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}